 - Do you mind overnight guests?

 There are obviously many more questions you could ask that are related more to your living styles but these are some basics.
 The most important thing to keep in mind is to be authentic.
 DO NOT say you live one way to impress the person when you live the exact opposite.
-The best advice I could offer for picking a roommate is to be yourself!
+The best advice I could offer for picking your college roommates is to be yourself!

-If you are attending a school that doesn’t allow you to ppick our own roomate then odds are you will probably be asked to fill out a form that asks more basic versions of the questions above.
+If you are attending a school that doesn’t allow you to pick our own roommate then odds are you will probably be asked to fill out a form that asks more basic versions of the questions above.
 Be sure to really think about your current living habits and the habits you want in the person you will be living with.
-Do you want someone that is cleaner or equally as clean as you or does it not bother you if your roommate is messier?
+Do you want someone that is cleaner or equally as clean as you or will it bother you if your college roommates are messier?
 Below is an example of a questionnaire you might come across to fill out.

 Once you fill out the form and turn it in, it is out of your hands.
 There is something great and scary about this all at the same time.
-Once you learn who your roommate is reach out to them and get to know them!
+Once you learn who your college roommates are, reach out to them and get to know them!

 Once You Know Who Your Roommates Are

-After you have either chosen or learn about who your roommates are you will probably want to start planning your room.
-I’m not going to go too in depth with this (I am still deciding if I want to do an entire post on this or not so let me know in the comments if you would like that!) but there are some things you need to know.
+After you have either chosen or learn about who your college roommates are you will probably want to start planning your room.
+I’m not going to go too in depth with this, but you can see what I think every college student actually needs to pack.

 Decide whether or not you guys will share certian things or buy your own.
 Some main things to consider sharing are mini fridge, microwave, printer, cleaning supplies, food, ect.
 This may seem like a minor detail but you definitely want to know where they stand on things before you move in and have 2 mini fridges and microwaves and no where to put anything in the already small dorm rooms.

-One thing that I was told leading up to college was that you will be your best friends with your roommates.
+One thing that I was told leading up to college was that you will be your best friends with your college roommates.
 I was so excited about college after I decided on my roommate.
-Through all of our converations I knew Lauren (ny roommate) and I would be a great fit.
+Through all of our conversations I knew Lauren (my roommate) and I would be a great fit.

 We had already coordinated our room and decided on all of the details about living together.
 I thought that we would get to school and be best friends and conquer Freshman year together.